canonical/fetch-service/docs/howto/create-a-new-inspector.rst

 The inspector's ``InspectRequest`` method is used to verify whether the HTTP request is valid.
 If no opinion is emitted the fetch service assumes that the request was ignored by this inspector.
-The ``SetRequestPending`` artefact method is used to set the request inspection opinion to ``Pending`` when the request seems correct and the artefact must be inspected.
+The ``SetRequestPending`` artifact method is used to set the request inspection opinion to ``Pending`` when the request seems correct and the artifact must be inspected.

 An inspector can block a request by using ``SetRequestRejected`` to set the opinion to ``Rejected``, but this must be done carefully.
-If an inspector rejects a request, the artefact won't be downloaded even if another inspector sets it to pending state.
+If an inspector rejects a request, the artifact won't be downloaded even if another inspector sets it to pending state.

 Here is an example on how to implement a request inspector that only allows